Praqma/helmsman/docs/how_to/helm_repos/basic_auth.md

 For such repos, you need to add the basic auth information in the repo URL as in the example below:

+> Be aware that some special characters in the username or password can make the URL invalid.

 ```toml

 [helmRepos]